 Convolutional (Conv) Layer

-The CONV layer’s parameters consist of a set of learnable filters.
+The Conv layer’s parameters consist of a set of learnable filters.
 Every filter is small spatially (along width and height), but extends through the full depth of the input volume.
 During the forward pass, we convolve each filter across the width and height of the input volume and compute dot products between the entries of the filter and the input at any position.
 As we slide the filter over the width and height of the input volume we will produce a 2-dimensional activation map that gives the responses of that filter at every spatial position.
 Each filter produces a separate 2-dimensional activation map.
 We will stack these activation maps along the depth dimension and produce the output volume.

 In our CNN, we used 64 5x5x3 filters padding 2 pixels broader in Conv layer 1 for an input with 24x24x3 dimensions.
 It gave us an output of 24x24 pixels with 64 channels.
 In Conv layer 2, we used 64 5x5x64 filters padding 2 pixels broader for an input with 12x12x64 dimensions and obtained an output with 12x12x64 dimensions.